 KK: We filmed in ruins, and the place was so dusty and disgusting.
-I had to fight in the ruins, so I had to tumble over on the concrete floors.
+I had to fight in the ruins, so I had to tumble on the concrete floors.
 It was so dirty.
-As a human being, I had to fight against a monster, and when I did sword fighting, I made a mistake.
+As a human being, I had to fight against a monster, and, when I did sword fighting, I made a mistake.
 It hit my head, and I had a terrible headache afterwards.

-One of the monsters’ hands were so long that I had to evade his right hand, but I did it the other way, and it hit me so hard in the head!
+One of the monsters’ hands were so long that I had to evade his right hand, but I did it the other way, and it hit me very hard in the head!
 The real acting scenes were difficult.

 The most difficult experience was in January or February.
 I had to jump into sewage!
 I had to be in the sewage.
 That was the most difficult part.
 They poured hot water over me, but it didn’t work! (laughs)

 BH: Going back to the fighting, what sort of training did they give you, if any, for the fight scenes?
 Did they prepare you for how to fight on the set?